Justin322322/web-dev-course/content/html/08-media-elements.md

 :::practice title="Create a Media Gallery"
 Build a multimedia page with:
-1. A gallery of at least 3 images
+1. A gallery of at least 3 images with proper alt text
 2. An embedded video with controls
 3. An audio player
 4. Use figure and figcaption for media
-5. Create a simple SVG graphic
+5. Create a simple SVG graphic (circle, rectangle, or line)
-6. Style everything with CSS
+6. Add appropriate width and height attributes

 ```html
 <!DOCTYPE html>